IgorWarzocha/Pickle-Thinker/README.md

 - **Every user message is forced to start with `Ultrathink`** (as a dedicated leading text part).
 - **After tool results**, the plugin injects a synthetic user “continue + ultrathink” message so the model can think _between_ tool calls.
 - **Tool outputs and tool errors are also appended with an `Ultrathink` block** as an extra safety net.
+- **Session Compaction**: When conversations get too long and are summarized, the plugin re-injects instructions to ensure the model stays in thinking mode.

 Duplication is intentional; missing `Ultrathink` is the bug.